 Guideline for managing ICP

-This guideline suggests that some women may be able to await spontaneous labour.
-This is because research appears to show that women whose bile acids have always been under 40 µmol/L are not at any greater risk of stillbirth compared to uncomplicated pregnancies.
+This guideline suggests that some women may be able to have their babies after 37 weeks of pregnancy.
 However, it is important to note the following:

 - Bile acids can rise suddenly and steeply, so it is vital that bile acid results are available within 24 hours of blood being drawn.

 - No in-depth study has been made of women who progress beyond 38 weeks.

 - Researchers still need to establish the mechanism for stillbirth.